 means a borrower or prospective borrower of a Residential or Buy to Let Mortgage Advance, whether they are a private individual or a Limited Company;

 means any day (except Saturday and Sunday) on which banks are open for business in the City of London excluding public holidays;

 "Buy to Let"

-means first mortgage advances (being the amount calculated at completion of the mortgage, irrespective of any mortgage retention) by Us secured against a property which the borrower intends to let to third parties;
+means first mortgage advances (being the amount calculated at completion of the mortgage, irrespective of any mortgage retention) by Us, which are not regulated by the Financial Conduct Authority, secured against a property which the borrower intends to let to third parties;

 "Buy to Let Mortgage Advances"

 means first mortgage advances, (being the amount calculated at completion of the mortgage, irrespective of any mortgage retention) by Us secured against a property purchased or remortgaged for Buy to Let purposes.
 For the avoidance of doubt further advances are not Buy to Let Mortgage Advances for the purposes of this agreement;